-В reathing exercises are important to your recovery • Breathe in slowly and deeply through your nose, and ther breathe out slowly through your mouth with your line nurs slowly through your mouth with your lips pursed (make a small 'o' shape with your lips).
-Do this 10 times every hour when you are awake.

-• Try coughing 2-3 3 times after your breathing exercises.
+- Breathe in slowly and deeply through your nose, and then breathe out slowly through your mouth with your lips pursed (make a small 'o' shape with your lips).
+Do this 10 times every hour when you are awake. - Try coughing 2-3 times after your breathing exercises.